 How to Write a Worship Song

-Writing a worship song is obviously similar to writing a secular song except for one important difference – your intended audience happens to include God.
+Writing a worship song is obviously similar to writing a secular song except for one important difference – your intended audience includes God.
 Praise and worship songs can be written in any genre or style, as a hymn or chorus, or even a simple Bible verse set to music.

-While the nuts and bolts of writing a praise and worship song may seem simple, the final result must always be a song that makes everyone want to sing along and worship God.
+While the nuts and bolts of writing a worship song may seem simple, the final result must always be a song that makes everyone want to sing along and worship God.

 - Ask God to inspire you.
 Many people can write a song, but few can write lyrics that are powerful, moving and anointed.
 Creating a worship song requires the writer to be humble before God while basking in His majesty and glory.